ovaleanu/anthos/docs/register_contrail_cluster_in_anthos_v2.md

 # Integrate a Kubernetes and EKS cluster with Contrail in Google Anthos

-Anthos is a portfolio of products and services for hybrid cloud and workload management that runs on the Google Kubernetes Engine (GKE) and users can manage workloads running also on third-party clouds like AWS, Azure and on-premises (private) clusters.
+Anthos is a portfolio of products and services for hybrid cloud and workload management that runs on the Google Kubernetes Engine (GKE) and users can manage workloads running also on third-party clouds like AWS, Azure and on-premise (private) clusters.
 The following diagram shows Anthos components and features and how they provide Anthos's functionality across your environments, from infrastructure management to facilitating application development.

 ![](https://github.com/ovaleanujnpr/anthos/blob/master/images/anthos-14-components.png)